top of page

 Intraphoria: Neo-Hongdae

-Part of the Intraphoria series reflecting my time in South Korea and Japan.
+(Open to offers) Part of the Intraphoria series reflecting my time in South Korea and Japan.
 Hongdae is a vibrant arts and youth district in Seoul, South Korea that has shifted from a hub of underground creativity and activism into a guilty pleasure shaped mass-consumerism party.
 Emerging from its roots as an arts and music scene near Hongik University in the 1990s, the area has long provided a platform for marginalized voices through street performances, protests, and cultural events.
 In the 2010s, however, large franchises and luxury developments replaced independent businesses, altering the district’s creative atmosphere.
 This mass gentrification and urban commercialization has ultimately led to Neo-Hongdae, a space of tension between youthful bliss and capitalist oppression.
 This work represents the sensorial feeling of Hongdae today, vibrant with highly saturated strings of color in constant flux.
 Flashes of its history still shine through despite the overwhelming quantity of commercial LED colors and mass advertising.

 Oil on canvas